Issue 48

 “One of the main criteria of the Max Mara Art Prize for Women is that the winning artist has not yet had a major solo survey exhibition.
 As a result, the Prize nurtures emerging artists by giving them time and resources to develop ambitious new work and valuable exposure through exhibition opportunities.
 Previous winners reflect that it’s a life-changing experience, and most of them go on to have great recognition in their artistic careers following the Prize,” says Sara Piccinini, Director of Collezione Maramotti.

-Located in Max Mara’s headquarters on the outskirts of Reggio Emilia, Collezione Maramotti is the permanent site of a contemporary art collection initiated by the fashion house’s founder, Achille Maramotti, in the 1970s.
+Located in Max Mara’s former headquarters on the outskirts of Reggio Emilia, Collezione Maramotti is the permanent site of a contemporary art collection initiated by the fashion house’s founder, Achille Maramotti, in the 1970s.
 Reflecting the founder and collector’s vision to nurture the most pioneering and progressive artistic innovations of his time, the Permanent Collection consists of several hundred works by artists including Lucio Fontana, Alighiero Boetti, Francis Bacon, Alex Katz and Chantal Joffe.
 This spirit of innovation, experimentation and discovery continues today through initiatives like the Max Mara Art Prize for Women, which, in Dominique White’s case, has nurtured the creation of her most ambitious sculptural work yet:

 “The forms of these works are something I’ve never created before, which both excites me and scares me - for good reasons.
 It’s good to be scared.”